hmchen47/DataScience/ML/ML-Stanford/17-LargeScale.md

     </a></div>
   </div>

-  + Which of the following statements about stochastic gradient descent are true?
+  + IVQ: Which of the following statements about stochastic gradient descent are true?
 Check all that apply.

     1. Picking a learning rate α that is very small has no disadvantage and can only speed up learning.
     2. If we reduce the learning rate $\alpha$ (and run stochastic gradient descent long enough), it’s possible that we may find a set of better parameters than with larger $\alpha$.